SGGS pp 357-358 Aasa M: 1, Shabads 27-33.

 ——————————————-

-Note*: This Shabad uses the metaphor of a pond which has collected plenty of silt turning into a quagmire.
-Those who enter this tank get stuck and die.
-The reference is to the world where one should work, enjoy and obtain emancipation but due to attachment to the world-play gets stuck, cannot unite with the Creator and keeps going through incarnations.
+Note: This Shabad uses the metaphor of a pond, which has collected plenty of silt turning into a quagmire.
+Those who enter this mud get stuck, and die.
+The reference is to the world where one should work, enjoy and obtain emancipation but one gets entangled with objects of pleasure and forgets the Creator who gives these.

-Our (nivaasa) abode (bha-i-l-e) is in (tis = that) such (sarvar-rai) a small pool in which (paani) water has (kia = made) changed to (paavak) fire i.e. we are in a world where instead of enjoying the benedictions of the Creator, we have developed the fire of craving for more and more;
+Our (nivaasa) abode (bhaeeley) is in (tis = that) such (sarvar-rrai) a pool whose (paanee) water has (keeaa = made) changed to (paavak) fire i.e. we are in a world where instead of enjoying the benedictions of the Creator, we have developed the fire of craving for more and more.

-this (moh) attachment to what we have – family and wealth – has become (pankaj) a quagmire in which our (pag) feet (nahi chaalai) cannot move i.e. people are unable to carry out commands of the Creator; (ham) we have (d-ekha) seen people (doobial-e) drowning (tah) there in the pool i.e. people keep falling prey to temptations and cannot get across the world-ocean, ever remaining in the world – in cycles of reincarnation.
+(Moh) lure of transitory pleasures – has become (pankaj) a quagmire in which our (pag-u) foot (nahee chaalai) cannot move i.e. people are unable to carry out commands of the Creator.
+(Ham) we have (deykha) seen people (doobialey) drowning (tah) there in the pool i.e. people ever remaining in the world – in cycles of births and deaths.
 1.

 ਮਨ ਏਕੁ ਨ ਚੇਤਸਿ ਮੂੜ ਮਨਾ ॥ ਹਰਿ ਬਿਸਰਤ ਤੇਰੇ ਗੁਣ ਗਲਿਆ ॥੧॥ ਰਹਾਉ ॥